History of the Internet in Russia: Yandex

-In the early 90s, Ilya Segalovich and Arkadii Volozh developed a search algorithm that was based on the morphology of Russian language.
+September 23, 1997 — the Yandex search engine appeared, which performs a Russian search based on morphological analysis.
+With support by 1989-founded Comptek computer trader, the project has been formed since the early 1990s by scientists from Moscow research institutes who were engaged in machine analysis of texts (in particular, based on the work of academician Yuri Apresyan).
+One of their first big projects was a machine search of the Bible, as it is not protected by copyright.
+Ilya Segalovich and Arkadii Volozh developed a search algorithm that was based on the morphology of Russian language.
 Initially this algorithm was proposed to Rambler for approximately 15K dollars, but was rejected.
 After the rejection, Ilya and Arkady decided to found their own company, Yandex.
 Key figures in the company: Ilya Segalovich, Arkady Volozh and Elena Kolmanovskaya, editor-in-chief until 2012.
 Initially, it was a small company - employees at Yandex were friends of Arkadii Volash.
 Gradually Yandex became one of the leading Russian internet companies, and today, it includes several sub-companies, including Yandex.Taxi and news aggregator Yandex.News.

 Social Networks

 mail.ru

 Alexei Krivenkov created Russia's first e-mail service, while working for an American IT company.
 Mail.ru, that is based on a free web mail system created by Alexei Krivenkov, became the main asset of Port.ru, a company he co-founded with his American partner, Eugene Goland.
 Mail.ru was able to become the top three most visited Russian websites.
-In 1999, they attracted the first investment in the history of the Russian Internet - 1000000 dollars.
+In 1999, they attracted the first investment in the history of the Russian Internet - one million dollars.
 One of the top Russian businessman, Yuri Milner - billionaire, global investor, one of co-owners and chairman of Mail.ru Group during the period from 2001 to 2012.
 He pursued the degree in physics from Moscow State University.
 After the collapse of the Soviet Union, he later studied to become an investment banker.
 In 1999, Yuri Milner was looking for a project in which to invest his first capital.
 After studying several industries, he came across a young and growing sector called Internet, that required minimal startup capital and had an enormous potential.
 Milner raised some investment money and started a company called Netbridge.
 Among its first acquisitions were entertainment website Fomenko.ru and Herman Klimenko's web directory List.ru.
 Later Netbridge merged with Port.ru and was renamed after its main asset - Mail.ru.
 The merger was, in fact, an acquisition - nobody from the old Port.ru team remained in the company.
 One of the new directions that appeared after merger was online gaming.
 Dmitry Grishin, the main integration ideologist, became Mail.ru's technical director at the age of 22, later company's CEO.
 He realized that people in that time in Russia weren't ready to pay for games.
 Therefore, he decided to make games free.
 People would play, have fun, and then service offered players to buy something that will make them feel better.